Mike-Gao/occt/dox/user_guides/xde/xde.md

 @subsection occt_xde_1_11 Kinematics

 Kinematic data storage is realized according to ISO 10303-105:2019(E) and STEP Schema AP242 2019 year.
-All kinematic data is divided onto mechanisms each mechanism has its graph of links (references to shapes) and joints (kinematic pair information).
+All kinematic data is divided onto mechanisms each mechanism has its graph of links (references to shapes), joints (kinematic pair information) and (optional) states(sets of kinematic values).
 Each joint corresponds to one kinematic pair from the list:
 * Low order pairs
   - fully constrained pair (no DOF);